bfocht/mochad/README.md

 ## Files

     *.c *.h     -- C source files
-    mochamon.pl -- Perl program showing how to connect to three instance of mochad and dumping out the output to standard out. cgi/        -- Sample Perl CGI utilizing more than one mochad

 ## Acknowledgments

-The Perl CGI scripts uses the venerable cgi-lib.pl copyright Steven E. Brenner. cgi-lib is simpler and smaller than CGI.pm which is appropriate for small embedded systems such as WiFi routers.

-For OpenWrt based systems, using LuCi would make more sense than Perl since LuCi is already present in the system.
-However, the Perl CGI scripts work fine with lighttpd on OpenWrt.

 This project in not in any way affliated with X10 Corp. (www.x10.com).
 Do not contact them about this driver since they know nothing about it.